-The General Data Protection Regulation is an EU law that comes into force on 25th May 2018 replacing all existing Data Protection laws in EU Member States.
-The EU’s vision is to create the largest single digital marketplace in the world by eliminating the differences in data protection laws within the single market.
-Many of the concepts are the same as the UK’s Data Protection Act 1998, however the main difference is that the onus to prove compliance has switched from the data subject to the organisation.
-Other new conditions are expanded Rights for the data subject (Right to Erasure and Right to Portability) and the fact that IP addresses are now considered to be personal data.
+The General Data Protection Regulation is an EU law that came into force on 25th May 2018 replacing all existing Data Protection laws in EU Member States.
+The EU wanted to create the largest single digital marketplace in the world by eliminating the differences in data protection laws within the single market.

 It depends how compliant you are now.
 You should undertake a compliance assessment to establish this, which The Data Guardians can help you with.